 Today, I received a phone call from someone who has pretty much spent the last 20 years of her life waiting for her ship to come in.
 I told her about the couple getting back together and the woman becoming a mother, and she said my God, there is hope for me yet.

 In early April, I faced one of the most challenging days of my adult life.
-It wasn’t half as bad as divorce court and didn’t come anywhere near the pain of child birth, but compared to my normal routine, it was pretty brutal.
+It wasn’t half as bad as divorce court and didn’t come anywhere near the pain of childbirth, but compared to my normal routine, it was pretty brutal.
 The blog went quiet for the first time in two years.
 I didn’t post for a week.
 And, then, out of the blue, my phone rang, and mercy washed my troubles away.
-That is, until I picked them back up.
+Until I picked them back up.

 Evolutionary, incremental and intermittent